Installation

 3. Extending the Sanity schema

-The schema for the Page document type is defined in the sanity/schemas/document/page.ts file.
+The schema for the Page document type lives at studio/schemas/documents/page.ts.
 You can add more document types to the schema to suit your needs.

 4. Adding new components

-This template includes all components from the Schema UI library.
+This template includes components aligned with the Schema UI library.
+Visit Schema UI Docs to learn how to add new components.

 Deploying your application